openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 The binding is tested with amazon.de, amazon.com and amazon.co.uk accounts, but should also work with all others.

-## Warning ##
+## Warning

 For the connection to the Amazon server, your password of the Amazon account is required, this will be stored in your openHAB thing device configuration.
 So you should be sure, that nobody other has access to your configuration!

-## What else you should know ##
+## What else you should know

 All the display options are updated by polling the amazon server.
 The polling time can be configured, but a minimum of 10 seconds is required.
 The default is 60 seconds, which means the it can take up to 60 seconds to see the correct state.
-I do not know, if there is a limit implemented in the amazon server if the polling is too fast and maybe amazon will lock your account.
-60 seconds seems to be safe.
+It's not know, if there is a limit implemented in the amazon server if the polling is too fast and maybe amazon will lock your account.
+30 seconds seems to be safe.

 ## Supported Things